gordonmurray/warpstream_debezium/README.md

 # WarpStream with Debezium
 Trying out WarpStream as a Kafka alternative with Debezium.
-Read more about what WarpStream from [Kafka is dead, long live Kafka](https://www.warpstream.com/blog/kafka-is-dead-long-live-kafka)
+Read more about WarpStream from [Kafka is dead, long live Kafka](https://www.warpstream.com/blog/kafka-is-dead-long-live-kafka)

 Install the Warpstream agent locally using